 Program of All-Inclusive Care for the Elderly (PACE®)

 The Program of All-Inclusive Care for the Elderly (PACE®) model is centered on the belief that it is better for the well-being of seniors with chronic care needs and their families to be served in the community whenever possible.
 PACE serves individuals who: are ages 55 or older; certified by their state to need nursing home care; able to live safely in the community at the time of enrollment; and live in a PACE service area.
 While all PACE participants must be certified to need nursing home care to enroll in PACE, only about seven percent of PACE participants nationally reside in a nursing home.
 If a PACE enrollee needs nursing home care, the PACE program pays for it and continues to coordinate the enrollee's care.

 Delivering all needed medical and supportive services, a PACE program is able to provide the entire continuum of care and services to seniors with chronic care needs while maintaining their independence in their home for as long as possible.
 Services include the following:

-After reviewing the information provided above you will need to complete an application for certification.
-A table indicating required documents for each waiver service is available for you to review.
-Any additional questions or inquiries may be submitted to the Waiver Provider Specialist by phone at 317-232-4650 or by email at email@example.com.
+After reviewing the information provided above, you will need to complete an application for certification.
+A table indicating required documents for each waiver service is available below to review.
+Any additional questions or inquiries may be submitted to the Waiver Provider Specialist by phone at 317-232-4650 or by email at firstname.lastname@example.org.

-Please submit final application and all required documents at firstname.lastname@example.org and paper applications will continue to be accepted and may be mailed o the address below.
+Please submit final application and all required documents at firstname.lastname@example.org and paper applications will continue to be accepted and may be mailed to the address below.

 ATTN: Waiver/Provider Analyst